Skip to main content

 Reason #2: Your career will accelerate or stall based on self-awareness.

 Getting a job is not the end of the story.
 You never stop communicating who you are and how you provide value.
-You’ll choose, from ten employment communication projects, two that will be useful to you now.
+From a list of ten employment communication projects, you will choose two that are most applicable to you now.
+Avoid the temptation to choose the easiest two; instead, focus on answering these questions: 1.
+Where is my brand weakest right now?
+2. What default signal are my current employment materials sending?
+3. Which assignment would most improve trust if someone evaluated me next month?
 They will help you keep your focus fresh, your materials connected with your purpose, and your identity clear.
 They’ll help you say yes when God asks you to step up in ways you can’t even anticipate yet.

 This brand statement becomes the backbone of your resume, the story behind your LinkedIn summary, the elevator pitch you use in interviews, and the foundation for your cover letters and networking emails.
 If you take this assignment seriously, everything else in your job prep will be easier.
 Already employed?
 This assignment sets you up to land the next role down the road.